Everything is fine and normal. Just ask the mannequin at the next table.

 Until then, humans will adapt.
 Back at Paula Starr Melehes’s Open Hearth restaurant, in South Carolina, the blowup dolls she purchased on Amazon were a big hit.
 But one of them kept deflating.

-“She looked drunk at the table — she looked like she was very inebriated,” says Melehes.
+“She looked drunk at the table — she looked like she was very inebriated,” Melehes says.
 “People were buying her drinks right and left.”

 Melehes decided to give her a name: Ilene Dover.